markwomack/PixelRingAnimator/README.md

 project.

 ## Dependencies
-This library is dependent on the existing Adafruit NeoPixel library A version of the library probably came with your Arduino IDE instance or can be downloaded from using the IDE.
+This library is dependent on the existing Adafruit NeoPixel library.
+A version of the library probably came with your Arduino IDE instance or can be downloaded from using the IDE.
 If not, the latest version of the library can be